Sigma Chi Policy on Alcohol & Drugs

 11. No alcoholic beverages shall be served, provided or purchased for any member or pledge in connection with any aspect of the pledge education program.

-b.
-Effective August 1, 2018, alcohol above 15% ABV (30 proof) is prohibited from the premises of all facilities that are in fact or are reasonably considered to be chapter houses, lodges, or meeting spaces of Sigma Chi chapters.
+a.
+Alcohol above 15% ABV (30 proof) is prohibited from the premises of all facilities that are in fact or are reasonably considered to be chapter houses, lodges, or meeting spaces of Sigma Chi chapters.

 12. To promote continuing awareness and understanding of applicable laws and expectations of conduct associated with the involvement of alcoholic beverages in any Fraternity activity, each chapter shall instruct members and pledges on the laws regarding the legal drinking age, the regulation of the sale and distribution of alcohol, open container laws and other laws applicable in the state, province or community in which the chapter is located.
 Such instruction shall include, at a minimum, an explanation of Dram Shop laws, implied consent and host liquor liability.